caronc/nzb-subliminal/README.md

   -l LANG, --language=LANG
                         The language the fetch the subtitles in (en, fr, etc).
   -p PROVIDER1,PROVIDER2,etc, --providers=PROVIDER1,PROVIDER2,etc
-                        Specify a list of providers (use comma's as delimiters) to identify the providers you wish to use.
+                        Specify a list of providers (use commas as delimiters) to identify the providers you wish to use.
                         The following will be used by default: 'opensubtitles, tvsubtitles,podnapisi,addic7ed,thesubdb'